 Hopefully, after reading this, it won't be that way anymore as we've got some great ideas for you to try when maintaining good cuticle care!
 Keep reading for the ultimate Cuticle Care How To!

-I thought I would start with the more obvious one, first.
-When asking someone how to keep nice looking cuticles, the first thing they’re going to tell you is to use a cuticle oil.
+I thought I would start with the most obvious one first.
+When asking someone how to keep nice-looking cuticles, the first thing they're going to tell you is to use a cuticle oil.
 Why?
-Cuticle oil can be made of various ingredients, typically you’ll find they’re made up more of vegetable oils.
+Cuticle oil can be made of various ingredients; typically you'll find that they're made up more of vegetable oils.
 These oils are made for intense moisturizing.
 They help to fix your chapped, cracked, and dry cuticles.
-When using a cuticle oil, little goes a long way.
+When using a cuticle oil, a little goes a long way.
 Apply a few drops directly to the nail, or on a cotton ball, and massage into each cuticle.

 A final great product is Vaseline.
 I often use Vaseline as an overnight treatment for my hands, lips, and feet.
 You can also apply it before going to bed to soothe your damaged cuticles while you sleep.
 Or, apply it at the beginning of the day to lock in moisture and act as a protective barrier from outside elements.

 This is a very common question, "should I cut my cuticles or not?"
 When you get a professional manicure, they typically get rid of your nasty cuticles entirely.
 Problem solved, right?
 Not exactly.
 Your cuticle is a protective barrier for new nail growth.
 If you cut it, it makes you more susceptible to get an infection.
 However, it is okay to trim them or push them back for a cleaner look.